 You can also boost you own sun protection from the inside out by taking a quality supplement.

-Karen says: “All carotenoids and anti-oxidants will help reduce the harmful effects of the rays and with the optimum balance of vitamins A, C, D, and E as well as selenium and omega 3’s Lumity Night and Day Supplements have you covered when it comes to getting the nutrients you need.”
+Karen says: “All carotenoids and anti-oxidants will help reduce the harmful effects of the rays and with the optimum balance of vitamins A, C, D, and E as well as selenium and omega 3’s Lumity Morning and Day Supplements have you covered when it comes to getting the nutrients you need.”
 Just remember, nothing beats a sunscreen when it comes to preventing sun damage and you can’t rely on a supplement for protection against the sun’s harmful rays.

 If after following all our expert advice above, you’re still unfortunate enough to feel the burn, try rubbing some Lumity Facial Oil on the damaged areas to help heal and repair the skin.
 Also read Alex Light’s beach beauty hacks to discover how to look your best on holiday and get the glow with this Lumity makeup tip.